-How to set up payments and send money on WhatsApp for Android
+How to set up WhatsApp payments to send and receive money

 - Hit Done to finish setting up WhatsApp Pay.

-You should now see the payment method listed in the payments page.
+You should now see the payment method listed on the payments page.

-How to send money from WhatsApp for Android
+How to send and receive money via WhatsApp

-Sending money via WhatsApp is very straightforward.
+Sending and receiving money via WhatsApp is very straightforward.
 The payments option shows up directly in the conversation window, and transferring money (or requesting it) is as seamless as it can get:

-- Select the contact you want to send money to.
+- Select the contact you want to receive money.

 - In the conversation window, select the clip icon.